yuseinishiyama/yuseinishiyama.com/content/about.en.md

 Yusei Nishiyama, a programmer and music enthusiast.

-I majored in philosophy and aesthetics but the beauty of programming languages led me to become a programmer and I've now been working with iOS since 2012.
+I majored in philosophy and aesthetics but the beauty of programming languages led me to become a programmer.
+I mostly worked as an iOS engineer since I started my career but recently became a Site Reliabilty Engineer to broaden my horizons.

 When I'm not coding, I'm spending some time listening to and making music.
 You can find me playing jazz piano in a pub.